vkaptanouski/testprojectPuppeteer/README.md

 To run tests in headless mode set in index.test.js:

 ```
-headless: true (if false - tests will be executed in browse window)
+headless: true (if false - tests will be executed in browser's window)
 ```
 To manage speed of the tests execution uncomment and change the paraneter in index.test.js: